Contact Dr Hasani Azamar Aguirre

-Dr. Azamar Aguirre is affiliated with the Gas Turbine Engineering Group and the Rolls-Royce University Technology Centre.
+Dr. Azamar Aguirre is affiliated with the Gas Turbine Engineering Group and the Rolls-Royce University Technology Centre (UTC).

-His current research interests include: aerospace propulsion, fluid dynamics, gas turbine performance, numerical modelling (FEM and CFD for turbomachinery), transonic axial-flow compressors and Schlieren visualization for supersonic flow.
+His current research interests include: aerospace propulsion, aerodynamics, gas turbine performance, numerical modelling (FEM and CFD for turbomachinery), transonic axial-flow compressors and Schlieren visualization for supersonic flow.

 Articles In Journals

 - Roig Tio F, Azamar H & Pachidis V (2021) A method for the characterization of fans down to zero speed and analysis of bypass reverse flow during ground start.
 In: GPPS Global Power and Propulsion Society, Xi'an, 18-20 October 2021.